 INGREDIENT NOTES: Raw buckwheat groats can usually be found in bulk foods.
 The flavor of these is so much more benign than the over-powering flavor of buckwheat four, which uses toasted buckwheat…a COMPLETELY different flavor!
 I have been enjoying adding fresh buckwheat flour in bits a pieces in my recipes, they are SO good for you!

-1/3 cup preferred oil/fat in liquid form (I used organic canola)
+- ⅓ cup preferred oil/fat in liquid form (I used light olive oil)

 This recipe was shared on Thriving on Thursdays, The GFE Virtual Gluten-Free Support Group, Traditional Tuesday, Slightly Indulgent Tuesdays, Tasty Tuesdays, Fat Tuesday, Just Another Meatless Monday, My Meatless Monday, Things That make You MMM, Melt In your Mouth Monday, Monday Mania, Pennywise Platter, BYOB Event @ Girli Chef, Wellness Weekend, Lunchbox Love, Fight Back Fridays,